Skip to main content

 What to Expect

 Club Passim at 47 Palmer St has been a fixture of the Cambridge folk and acoustic music scene for decades.
 It is a listening room first, which means the room is oriented around the stage, not the bar.
-That framing shapes everything: the lighting, the volume of conversation, and the expectations of the crowd.
+That framing shapes everything: the lighting, the volume of conversation, the expectations of the crowd.
 If you're coming primarily to drink and chat, this is not the right room.
 If you're coming because someone you want to hear is playing, it's one of the better small-venue experiences in the city.

-On food: Club Passim operates a cafe alongside the performance space, and the food is taken more seriously here than at most comparable music venues.
-Think vegetarian-friendly cafe fare rather than bar snacks , the kitchen has a reputation for actually caring about what it sends out.
+On food: Club Passim operates a cafe alongside the performance space, the food is taken more seriously here than at most comparable music venues.
+Think vegetarian-friendly cafe fare rather than bar snacks, the kitchen has a reputation for actually caring about what it sends out.
 It won't rival a dedicated dinner reservation at Alden & Harlow, but as venue food goes, it's a credible option rather than an afterthought.
 Eat before a late show if you're hungry; the kitchen's availability varies by event.

 Reservations: Show tickets purchased in advance; walk-ins possible but not guaranteed.
-Dress: Casual , no code enforced.
+Dress: Casual, no code enforced.
 Budget: Ticket prices vary by act; cafe food runs moderate.

 How to Plan Your Visit